serverless/blog/posts/2017-06-21-serverless-v1.16.0.md

 That's it.
 All files which will be uploaded to this bucket will be encrpyted from now on.

-You can read more in our docs about [deploying to AWS](https://serverless.com/framework/docs/providers/aws/guide/deploying/) about this feature.
+You can read more in our [deploying to AWS](https://serverless.com/framework/docs/providers/aws/guide/deploying/) docs about this feature.

 ### API Gateway usage plans support